PeakKS/discord-canary-launcher/README.md

 To give yourself a seamless experience copy the discord-canary.desktop file from `/usr/share/applications` to `~/.local/share/applications` and replace the `Exec=(Your distro's install prefix)/DiscordCanary` with `Exec=/usr/local/bin/discord-canary-launcher`.

+You will need write permissions to the discord install directory

-To force an update use the `-forceupdate` argument.
+To force an update use the `--forceupdate` argument.
-To dump the compiled configuration use the `-dumpconfig` argument.
+To dump the compiled configuration use the `--dumpconfig` argument.